Insurance and reinsurance in Ireland: overview

 A society registered under the Friendly Societies Acts 1896 to 1977.

-Under the Non-Life Insurance Framework Regulations, an insurance undertaking must be one of the following (as defined by the Companies Acts 1963 to 2009):
+Under the Non-Life Insurance Framework Regulations, an insurance undertaking must be one of the following (as defined under Irish company law):

 A company limited by shares or by guarantee.